srobo/kitbook/docs/competition/teams/photo-studio.md

 # Photo studio manager

-The role of the photo studio manager is to take nice photos of teams with their robots.
+The role of the photo studio manager is to take nice photos of teams with their robots, and a photo of robot on their own.

 You should have:
-- A camera on a tripod.
+- A camera on a tripod
+- A table for the robot
-- A notebook to annotate each photograph.
+- A logbook to annotate what photos go to what team.
+- A photo backdrop

-By far the most important part of this role is to make sure the photos are in focus and correctly framed.
+Take many photos, and make sure the photos are in focus and correctly framed before dismissing the team.

+Take photos of:
+- The team posing with their robot
+- The robot itself

+Make sure you take note of which photos go to which team!

+Do this by doing both of the following:
-To do this role please make sure you take note of which photos go to which team!
-Please write down the ID of the photos for each team (both the ID for the first and last).
+- Write down the ID of the photos for each team (for the first and last photos).
+- Take a photo of a piece of paper with the team's TLA.

 # Photo studio helper